mayflower/vnc-use/README.md

 # vnc-use

-**LangGraph agent for Computer Use via VNC with Gemini 2.5**
+**LangGraph agent for Computer Use via VNC with Multi-Model LLM Support**

-A Python package that enables autonomous desktop interaction through VNC using Google's Gemini 2.5 Computer Use model.
+A Python package that enables autonomous desktop interaction through VNC using state-of-the-art Computer Use models (Gemini 2.5 or Anthropic Claude Haiku 4.5).
 The agent runs a tight *observe → propose → act* loop, grounding actions directly from screenshots without OCR or template matching.

 ## Features

+- **Multi-model LLM support** - Choose between Gemini 2.5 Computer Use or Anthropic Claude Haiku 4.5
 - **Direct screenshot grounding** - No OCR, no template matching (per Computer Use design)
 - **Generic desktop automation** - Works with any VNC-accessible desktop
 - **Secure credential management** - Multi-tenant support with OS keyring, .netrc, or environment variables